 Understanding Defined Contribution Plans

-As the name suggest, in this plan, you define the contribution you make.
-For example, you would contribute lesser of $54,000 or 25% of participant’s compensation to your defined contribution plan in year 2017.
+As the name suggests, in this plan, you define the contribution you make.
+For example, you would contribute lesser of $55,000 or 25% of participant’s compensation to your defined contribution plan in the year 2018.
 For example, a business owner makes $200,000 in W2 income from his or her business.
-That business owner could contribute lower of $54,000, or 25% of compensation ($200,000).
+That business owner could contribute lower of $55,000, or 25% of compensation ($200,000).
 Since that amount would total $50,000, he or she would contribute the lower amount of $50,000 to their defined contribution plan like Profit Sharing Plan or SEP.

 Understanding Defined Benefit Plans

 In a defined benefit plan, a person does not define the contribution made to the plan, but rather, the amount of the retirement benefit at the retirement age.
-Qualified Pension Actuary or Attorney will base your current age and income to calculate your allowable retirement benefit ($215,000 maximum for year 2017) at your retirement for example at your age 65.
+Qualified Pension Actuary or Attorney will base your current age and income to calculate your allowable retirement benefit ($220,000 maximum for the year 2018) at your retirement for example at your age 65.
 Then, the next step is to calculate annual defined benefit plan contribution amount to ensure adequate benefits at retirement.
 Let’s use the example mentioned earlier.
-You may receive retirement benefit lesser of $215,000 or 100% of average compensation for the highest three consecutive years according to IRS 2017 numbers from their defined benefit plan.
-To achieve that benefit at retirement how much should the above mentioned business owner contribute to the defined benefit pension plan (at given rate of return on the contribution investment) now?
+You may receive retirement benefit lesser of $220,000 or 100% of average compensation for the highest three consecutive years according to IRS 2017 numbers from their defined benefit plan.
+To achieve that benefit at retirement how much should the above-mentioned business owner contribute to the defined benefit pension plan (at given rate of return on the contribution investment) now?

 These calculations can easily become very complex, and that is why they are calculated by qualified pension actuaries.
-Essentially the biggest bonus to a defined benefit plan is that it will give you a significantly larger deduction, up to $250,000, as compared to the maximum of $54,000 limit for year 2017 deduction from a defined contribution plan.
+Essentially the biggest bonus to a defined benefit plan is that it will give you a significantly larger deduction, up to $250,000, as compared to the maximum of $55,000 limit for the year 2018 deduction from a defined contribution plan.

 Pension plans are a great income tax and retirement planning tool, but they require special expertise to get the maximum benefits possible, as there are many IRS rules to be followed in regards setting up the proper plan documents (including and excluding the employees, contribution limit to the plan, validating a plan and filing the annual 5500 pension tax return to IRS).

 At BeamaLife, we manage many defined benefit pension plans and have the best plan designs in the country.
-To get the biggest deduction possible, whether you are a business owner, doctor, or other successful professional call (877) 972-3262 to speak with pension plan expert or complete personalized proposal form now.
+To get the biggest deduction possible, whether you are a successful business owner, doctor, independent pharmacist or any other self-employed professional, please call (877) 972-3262 to speak with pension plan expert or complete personalized proposal form now.